HunorMarton/svg-tutorial/src/content/svg/data-driven-diagram.md

 ---
+day: 24
-title: "Day 24: How to Generate an SVG Diagram from JavaScript"
+title: How to Generate an SVG Diagram from JavaScript
 component: Diagram
 description: In this example we learn how to draw a data driven SVG diagram with JavaScript.
-image: diagram
+id: data-driven-diagram
 previous:
   title: Interaction
   link: interaction